chinesedfan/codejam/2022/README.md

 #### Problem E. Twisty Little Passages

 Teleport and walk. k / 2 times.
 It makes sense that the average is enough and nodes with large degree are visited.

+### Round 1a

+#### Problem A. Double or One Thing

+Divide into groups and only double when the next group is greater than the current.

+#### Problem B. Equal Sum

+It requires O(N * a_max) to divide an array into same sum if possible.
+But will result in MLE.

+Notice the difference of the second array is less than 1e9 by sorting and assigning greedily.
+We can use binary numbers to express the gap.
+Just reverse 2's powers and assign greedily the same.